 For TCP / IP networks like the Internet, Telnet is a terminal emulation program.
 The software Telnet runs on your system and links your Personal Computer to a network server.
-The fact that Telnet converts all data into plain text is considered vulnerable.
+The fact that it converts all data into plain text is considered vulnerable.
 This means if a user sniffs a network, you can record your username and password during transmission.
-Telnet allows a user to remotely access an account or computer.
+It allows a user to access an account or computer remotely.
 A consumer, for example, can telnet to a website host computer to remotely control their files.

 - It makes available users by an interactive and bidirectional text-oriented message system exploit an effective terminal connection which is much more than 8 byte.

 - User data is sprinkled in the band long with telnet control information above the TCP.
 It helps to achieve some functions in a remote manner.

 - The user joins the server beside using the TCP protocol, so that means like the other side connection is also established using the telnet hostname.

 telnet hostname port

 - These commands are used on the server by the corresponding user to achieve the need task.
 These commands are used to end a telnet session or logoff a session or a user.